-- Spina bifida (myelomeningocele): This disorder occurs when the fetus' spine does not completely develop during the first month of pregnancy.
-Babies born with myelomeningocele often have paralysis or weakness that affects how the bladder works.
+- Spina bifida (myelomeningocele): This disorder occurs when the spine doesn’t completely develop during the first month of pregnancy.
+Babies born with myelomeningocele often have paralysis or weakness that affects how their bladder works.

 - Sacral agenesis: This is a condition in which parts of the lower spine are missing.

-- Cerebral palsy: Cerebral palsy is a group of chronic (long-term) disorders that weaken a person's ability to control body movement and posture.
-These disorders result from injury to the motor areas of the brain.
-The problem causing cerebral palsy may occur while the infant is still in the womb or after birth.
-Cerebral palsy is not always found during a child's first year of life.
+- Cerebral palsy: Cerebral palsy refers to a group of chronic (long-term) disorders that weaken a person's ability to control body movement and posture.
+These disorders result from injury to the motor areas of their brain.
+The problem causing cerebral palsy may occur while during development or after birth.
+Cerebral palsy isn’t always found during a child's first year of life.

 What are the symptoms of neurogenic bladder?

 The most common symptom of neurogenic bladder is being unable to control urination.
-Other symptoms include:
+Other neurogenic bladder symptoms include: